Brenda Missen is the author of the literary thriller Tell Anna She’s Safe and the memoir Tumblehome: One Woman’s

-The author of the literary thriller Tell Anna She’s Safe and the memoir Tumblehome: One Woman’s Canoeing Adventures in the Divine Near Wilderness, Brenda Missen was born in Toronto, Canada.
-Knowing she wanted to be a writer from the age of ten, she went off to university to read novels for four years.
+Canoeing Adventures in the Divine Near Wilderness, as well as a memoir in the finishing stages, Blue Threads Loosened: The Untangling of a Sisters Story.
+Knowing she wanted to be a writer from age ten, Brenda went off to university to read novels for four years.
 She graduated from the University of Toronto with an Honours Bachelor of Arts degree and Specialist Certificate in English Language and Literature.
 She now had the background she wanted to pursue a literary career, but with graduation came a reality check: how to make a living?
 After a few years working as a typist (and then “word processor operator” in the early days of computers), she discovered the field of freelance editing.

 After years of trying to write short stories and discovering they are definitely not her forte, Brenda managed to get two published (see Uncollected Works).
 Much more within her comfort zone is the essay genre: she has contributed personal essays and profiles to the Canadian Wildlife Federation magazine Canadian Wildlife, the paddling magazine Canoeroots, the Canadian Recreational Canoeing Association magazine, Kanawa, and her local newspapers, Barry’s Bay This Week and The Valley Gazette.